Mastering Corporate Messaging: Examples, Framework and Strategies

 6. Brand Voice

-Just as it sounds, your brand voice is the tone and style of your communication.
-Settle for the tone of voice ideal for your brand, whether casual, professional, or passionate.
+Just as it sounds, the brand voice is the tone and style of the communication.
+Settle on the tone of voice that suits a brand, whether casual, professional, or passionate.
+The voice should also showcase the business’s personality and enable customers to connect with the brand emotionally.

 7. Mission and Vision Statements